 She is Professor of saxophone at the Vibo Valentia Conservatory of Music.
 She gave masterclasses in Italy and Portugal.

-Isabella started to play saxophone under the direction of Marco Gerboni at the Conservatory of Ferrara, her hometown, where she got a bachelor’s degree in classical saxophone and a master’s degree in chamber music, cum laude.
-She received her master’s degree in saxophone, cum laude, from the Conservatory of Milan, specializing in contemporary music with Mario Marzi.
-She continued her studies with Philippe Geiss incorporating musical improvisation and electronic music production at the Conservatory of Strasbourg, where she obtained her specialization diploma.
-In addition to this, she attended to several masterclasses with international teachers, such as Claude Delangle, Vincent David, Jean-Denis Michat, Jean-Marie Londeix.
-She graduated cum laude in musicology at the University of Pavia whilst also specializing in pedagogy of music at the Teatro alla Scala Academy in Milan.
-She is now pursuing a PhD in performing arts at the University of Lisbon, focused on her artistic project “Sounds at an Exhibition”.
+Isabella started to play saxophone under the direction of Marco Gerboni at the Conservatory of her hometown, Ferrara, where she got a bachelor’s degree in classical saxophone and a master’s degree in chamber music, cum laude.
+Then, she received a master’s degree in classical saxophone, cum laude, from the Conservatory of Milan, specializing in contemporary repertoire with Mario Marzi.
+She continued her studies with Philippe Geiss at the Conservatory of Strasbourg, where she obtained her specialization diploma in saxophone performance, whilst specializing in electronic music composition with Tom Mays.
+In addition to this, she attended to several masterclasses with international concert saxophonists and teachers, such as Jean-Marie Londeix, Claude Delangle, Vincent David, Jean-Denis Michat, Arno Bornkamp, Federico Mondelci and many others.
+She graduated cum laude in musicology at the University of Pavia under the direction of Fabrizio Della Seta, whilst also specializing in music cognition with Tomaso Vecchi and Carlo Delfrati (psychology, pedagogy and neuroscience of music) at the Teatro alla Scala Academy in Milan.
+She obtained a PhD in arts with distinction from the University of Lisbon, working with José Bogalheiro on her site-specific performance Sounds at an Exhibition.